If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 A great way to go against the melting ice cubes is to make coffee ice cubes.
 Coffee ice cubes are really easy to make and can be made with leftover coffee or made in larger batches at once.

-To make coffee ice cubes, fill up an ice cube tray with a coffee of your choice.
-Preferably a strong-tasting coffee that you like to use in the brewing of iced coffee anyway.
+To make coffee ice cubes, fill an ice cube tray with your preferred coffee.
+Preferably, a strong-tasting coffee that you enjoy using for iced coffee.

-I like to use these ice cubes bags filled with water but cooled down coffee works just as great for this technique:
+I like to use these ice cube bags filled with water, but cooled-down coffee works just as great for this technique:

-Freeze the coffee cubes in your freezer for the next few hours.
+Place the coffee cubes in your freezer for the next few hours to freeze.

 Now, the next time you plan on slowly sipping your iced coffee, you can add a few of these coffee ice cubes to your coffee and enjoy.

-You could even switch out all of your regular ice cubes for coffee ice cubes if you want to get the best-tasting coffee you can make.
-However, I found that using half normal and half coffee ice cubes work great for this.
+However, I found that using half normal and half coffee ice cubes works great for this.

 Double brew your iced coffee